 We are considered Out-Of-Network providers.
 We want to focus on therapy, rather than hanging out on hold trying to process claims.
 If you have a PPO, you likely have out of network benefits.
 We can provide a monthly statement that you can submit to your insurance company.
 We recommend using an app like Reimbursify to submit the superbill for easy reimbursement.

 Can I submit to my insurance, even though you are out of network?

 If you intend to submit a receipt or superbill for reimbursement, we recommend calling your insurance company beforehand and asking the following questions:

-1 What are the amounts covered for the initial intake session (CPT code 90791) and for subsequent therapy sessions (CPT code 90837 for individual therapy) provided by a therapist in Baltimore City?
+1. What are the amounts covered for the initial intake session (CPT code 90791) and for subsequent therapy sessions (CPT code 90837 for individual therapy)?

-3 Do you have a deductible you need to meet before your insurance starts to cover payment?
-If so, how much of the deductible do you still have to meet for this calendar year?
+2. Do you have a deductible you need to meet before your insurance starts to cover payment?
+If so, how much of the deductible do you still have to meet for this year?